dimaTarhan/da-library/README.md

-# DA-Library - Elements library for your project
+# DA-Library - Style library for elements in your project
 The library contains styles for widely used site elements.
 Here you can see stylized elements, see examples of their use and download the style library!